 Esther Miquel is a multidisciplinary designer living in Barcelona, Spain.
-Her career has developed between the graphic design and visual art.
-In recent years she had worked on various projects focused in creative direction and editorial design within the arts, architecture, and fashion fields.
-Her approach is determined by a keen interest in texture, shape, light and typography, concepts and ideas are developed with regard to these characteristics with a particular attention to the artistic sensibility and experimental design.
+Her career has encompassed both visual art and graphic design.
+In recent years she had worked on various projects focused on creative direction and editorial design within the fields of visual art, architecture, and fashion for cultural institutions, businesses and individuals.
+Her approach is determined by a keen interest in texture, shape, light and typography, concepts and ideas are developed along these lines with a particular focus on artistic sensibility and experimental design.
 She likes water.

 Concept / Editorial Design.
 Water Looks Wetter than Before, 2016

 Creative Direction / Concept / Production.
 Untitled (leather)